 Many children become frustrated and find schoolwork difficult because they lack the cognitive skills to process information properly.
 Likewise, many employees find themselves stuck in dead-end jobs that do not tap into their true vocational potential due to weak cognitive skills.
 In the later years of life, a lack of cognitive skills — poor concentration, the inability to focus, and memory loss — is a common problem that accompanies us.

 It should be noted that cognitive skills can be improved with the right training, irrespective of age.
 Weak cognitive skills can be strengthened, and average cognitive skills can be enhanced to increase ease and performance in learning.

 The following cognitive skills are the most important:

-Sensation is the pickup of information by our sensory receptors, for example the eyes, ears, skin, nostrils, and tongue.
+Sensation is the pickup of information by our sensory receptors, for example, the eyes, ears, skin, nostrils, and tongue.
 In vision, sensation occurs as rays of light are collected by the two eyes and focused on the retina.
 In hearing, sensation occurs as waves of pulsating air are collected by the outer ear and transmitted through the bones of the middle ear to the cochlear nerve.

-Deficits in visual perception can hinder a person’s ability to make sense of information received through the eyes, while deficits in auditory perception interferes with an individual’s ability to analyze or make sense of information received through the ears.
+Deficits in visual perception can hinder a person’s ability to make sense of information received through the eyes, while deficits in auditory perception interfere with an individual’s ability to analyze or make sense of information received through the ears.

-A classic example of a deficit in visual perception is the child who confuses letters such as b, d, p and q.
+A classic example of a deficit in visual perception is the child who confuses letters such as b, d, p, and q.
 Many adults find their reading speed to be inadequate as a result of underlying perceptual deficits.